The Best Cities for Remote Learning

 Overall, our analysis made it quite clear that across the country, cities can be doing a better job of setting students up for success in a digital classroom.
 Even the highest-ranking cities still scored significantly less than the possible 100 points, suggesting areas to improve across the board.

 Still, there are many things students can do to be successful online.
-As we noted in a blog post on succeeding in GCU online programs, students can set themselves up for success by eliminating distractions if possible and managing time to allow for digital exhaustion.
+Whether you're earning your degree in California, Texas, or Florida, students can set themselves up for success by eliminating distractions and managing time to avoid digital exhaustion, as noted in a blog post on succeeding in GCU online programs.
 We applaud all the online students and educators out there for their commitment to learning no matter what.

 Retrieved from: